bitovi/academy/src/react-native/21-publishing-and-updating/publishing-and-updating.md

 ### Releasing updates

-The two main ways to release updates to your app are to either upload a new AAB to the Google Play store or to create a new OTA (over-the-air) update.
+The two main ways to release updates to your app are to either upload a new AAB to the Google Play Store or to create a new OTA (over-the-air) update.

 OTA updates allow us to update our app without requiring the user to install a new version from the app store.
 OTA updates are great for quick deployment for bug fixes or small changes.
 However, they are limited to JavaScript changes only.
 The overhead of implementing an OTA process is higher than simply uploading a new AAB to the app store.

-Deploying a new AAB to the Google Play store is more suited for updates beyond small bug fixes or changes.
+Deploying a new AAB to the Google Play Store is more suited for updates beyond small bug fixes or changes.
 With a new AAB we can update native code.
 Users are familiar with the update process, so deploying a new AAB with a changelog can provide a better user experience when doing major updates.

 Both OTA and AAB updates have their place in the app update process.
 It's up to you to decide whether one or the other, or a mix of both, is best for your app.

 ### Testing new releases

-Both the Google Play store and the Apple App store allow you to test new releases before making them available to the public.
+Both the Google Play Store and the Apple App Store allow you to test new releases before making them available to the public.
 This is a great way to ensure that your app is working as expected before releasing it to the public.

-For the Google Play store, you can learn about Internal Testing [here](https://play.google.com/console/about/internal-testing/).

-For the Apple App store, you can learn about TestFlight [here](https://developer.apple.com/testflight/).
+To learn about testing new releases with the Google Play Store, check out [Internal Testing](https://play.google.com/console/about/internal-testing/).
+If you are releasing your app on the Apple App Store, you can use [TestFlight](https://developer.apple.com/testflight/).

 ## Next steps